saikrishs/mern-project/mern/README.md

-# A simple MERN stack application
+# A simple MERN stack application by Sai Srungavarapu

 **Note** - To run this project using `docker compose`, follow the below steps.